 The advantages of a work placement: gain valuable work experience and improve your job prospects on graduation.

 A psychology degree with a work placement is a great start to your CV.
-But a degree with two placements?
+But a degree with two placement options?
 That’s going to stand out for potential employers.
-Which is why at Brunel we offer two six-month placements, otherwise known as a thin sandwich course.
-A regular sandwich course involves one year-long placement, usually between your second and third year.
-If you opt for Brunel’s thin sandwich course, we help you gain a placement between your first and second year, and then again between your second and third year.
+Which is why at Brunel we offer you the option of two six-month placements which takes place between your first and second year, and then again between your second and third year.
+This gives you the opportunity to experience two different work environments if you’re not yet sure in which area you would like to specialise in when you graduate.

 A dedicated placement tutor from the Professional Development Centre will work with you to help secure your work placements, which could be in a school, hospital, prison or as part of a research team.

-Should you choose to take the four-year sandwich course, it's worth noting that placements are often unpaid but your placement year's fees will only be £1000 as you will still gain regular support and contact from your Brunel Psychology placement tutor.
+Should you choose to take a placement, it's worth noting that they are often unpaid but your placement year's fees will only be £1000 as you will still gain regular support and contact from your Brunel Psychology placement tutor.

 The Professional Development Centre at Brunel are always willing to help.
 I am currently doing a work placement that they helped me to find.
 Being in Greater London also helps with job opportunities as it is so easy to get into the capital.